bartificer/programming-by-stealth/docs/pbs87.md

 </div>
 ```

-This is basically just a Bootstap card containing a bootstrap form consisting of a button to generate a random number, and a text box to show it.
+This is basically just a Bootstrap card containing a bootstrap form consisting of a button to generate a random number, and a text box to show it.
 The key points to note are that the button has the ID `rng_btn`, and the text box has the ID `rng_tb`.

 This UI is brought to life in the document ready handler by creating an infinite RNG generator object and adding a click handler to the button: